Consensys/doc.teku/docs/HowTo/Doppelganger-Detection.md

 option to `true`.

 Your validator client must be connected to a beacon node with validator liveness tracking enabled.
-Enable validator liveness tracking by setting the `--Xbeacon-liveness-tracking-enabled` option to `true`.
+Enable validator liveness tracking by setting the `--beacon-liveness-tracking-enabled` option to `true`.

 ## Side effects